 Dates and tickets

-The exhibition should run from February 21st through to sometime after August, 2020.
+The exhibition should run from February 21st, 2020 through to January 10th, 2021.
 Entry to the exhibition comes with a normal museum entrance ticket* (or use a Vienna Pass, for example, for one-time access).

 How to get to the museum